gopasspw/gopass/README.md

 ### Disabling Colors

-Disabling colours is as simple as `gopass config nocolors true`.
+Disabling colors is as simple as `gopass config nocolor true`.

 ## Known Limitations and Caveats